Current work

 Privacy-Enhancing Technologies (PETs)

 My interests lie especially in the design of programming languages, frameworks, or techniques that make it easier to develop real applications using privacy-enhancing technologies.
 Currently, developing with PETs is difficult, because the techniques are (mathematically) complex, tricky to use without accidentally opening up exploits, and limited in their functionality (e.g. only allowing computations on integers, or being very slow on longer computations).
-We aim to make it easy to use privacy-enhancing technologies, allowing them to be used to their full potential while ensuring that they are used correctly.
+We aim to make it easy to use privacy-enhancing technologies, allowing them to be used to their full potential while ensuring that they are used correctly and efficiently.

 World Wide Streams